Biometric Technology, Elections, and Privacy

 National Security Practice and Internet Freedom in Eastern Africa

-The project, a part of the Information Controls Fellowship program of the Open Technology Fund, seeks to understand the role, if any, of National Security Agencies in limiting or promoting Internet Freedom in South Sudan, Ethiopia and Kenya.
-It investigates the practices of security agencies in these countries from a conceptual construction of national security and the meaning this brings to what is legal or not.
+The project, a part of the Information Controls Fellowship program of the Open Technology Fund, sought to understand the role, if any, of National Security Agencies in limiting or promoting Internet Freedom in South Sudan, Ethiopia and Kenya.
+It investigated the practices of security agencies in these countries from a conceptual construction of national security and the meaning this brings to what is legal or not.

 Reframing Local Knowledge: ICTs, State-building, and Peace building in Eastern Africa.